pgrunm/TPA-discord-bot/readme.md

 source ./venv/Scripts/activate
 ```

-- Run the bot with `python3 bot.py`
+- Run the bot with `python3 discord_bot.py`

+## Installation with Docker

+You can also run the bot with docker, in my case a Raspberry Pi (see [Dockerfile](Dockerfile.armv7)).

+**Recommended Settings**:

+- Setting the timezone i. e.
+Europe/Berlin
+- Mounting the bot to a folder inside the user's context
+- Limiting the restarts (3 in my case)

 ## Links